Pendulum Press: Ancillaries and reprints

-From 1976–1981, Fago produced a multimedia read-along program for the series, called New Matter Sounds.
+From 1976 to 1981, Fago produced a multimedia read-along program for the series, called New Matter Sounds.
 Each packet contained a reading booklet, a student activity booklet, a sound cassette, and an answer key sheet.
 Some of the packets contained a narrated film strip along with the other materials.

 Many of the early issues in the Pendulum Illustrated Classics series were reprinted, in color with new covers, in 1976 by Marvel Comics as Marvel Classics Comics.

 In 1984, Pendulum's parent company Academic Industries reprinted a number of the Illustrated Classics (as well as other Pendulum comics) in a smaller format.

 In 1984–1988, Pendulum and the Indian publisher Pai and Company (Paico) co-published series as Paico Classics in various Indian languages (as well as the original English).
 Paico republished the series in 1998–2000.

 In 1990–1991, Pendulum itself reprinted a selection of Pendulum Illustrated Classics, retitled Pendulum's Illustrated Stories, in colorized versions with new painted covers.
 Originally planned to run 72 issues, the company only produced six issues before abandoning the project.

 In 1994, Pendulum reprinted its 1974 adaptation of The Hunchback of Notre-Dame, colorized in a prestige format comic under the banner of the Phonics Classic Achievement Series.
 It announced more titles but these were also abandoned when the company closed down.

 Also in 1994, Lake Illustrated Classics (a division of AGS Secondary) reprinted many of the Pendulum Illustrated Classics under their own banner.

 Since 2006, Saddleback Educational Publishing has reprinted many of the Pendulum Illustrated Classics under their own banner, using the 1990-91 cover format.